 The price stays the same but the display size has gotten a bit bigger — 6.1-inch on the iPhone 12 Pro and 6.7-inch on iPhone 12 Pro Max in comparison to last year’s 5.8-inch iPhone 11 and iPhone 11 Pro Max with 6.5-inch.
 This means the new 12 Pro Max is notably the biggest phone from Apple to date.
 As usual, this year’s ‘Pro’ models get stainless steel frame instead of the aluminum on the vanilla iPhone 12, in four colors including a new blue, gold, stainless steel, and gray.

-New iPhones mean new chipset, and this year’s Pro models will come with Apple’s A14 Bionic chipset — first seen on the new iPad Air launched a month ago.
-The new chip is Apple’s first-ever chip to adapt the 5nm process, instead of 7nm on last year’s A13 Bionic, and this comes with some significant performance improvements and power efficiency.
+New iPhones mean new chipset, and this year’s Pro models will come with Apple’s A14 Bionic — first seen on the new iPad Air launched a month ago.
+The new chip is Apple’s first-ever silicon to adapt the 5nm process, instead of 7nm on last year’s A13 Bionic, and this comes with some significant performance improvements and power efficiency.
 The new 6-core CPU and 4-core GPU is the best in the business, delivering a 50 percent faster performance than any other phone in the market.

-The market has shifted and 5G is the next big thing, and both the Pro models adapt this technology.
+The market has shifted and 5G is the next big thing, and both the Pro models adopt this technology.
 The iPhone 12 Pro will support both sub-6GHz and mmWave 5G, meaning it should work with large numbers of 5G networks.
 Apple claims both phones offer “the most 5G bands of any smartphone” suggesting it will support a wide range of cellular networks around the world with various 5G bands.

 Another new thing is a LIDAR sensor, which is already present in the iPad Pro.
-This new sensor will be used for AR effects as well as help focus in a low-light situation making night-time photography a less of a chore with autofocus six times faster than previous iPhones.
+This new sensor will be used for AR effects as well as help focus in a low-light situation making night-time photography less of a chore with autofocus six times faster than previous iPhones.
 Both phones also get Night Mode portrait photography shots.

 There’s a new “Ceramic Shield” technology that the new Pro models come with, and Apple says that it’s tougher than the glass of any other smartphones, with four times better “drop performance”, offering drop resistance.